 CS/STR30 Do use StringComparison.Ordinal or StringComparison.OrdinalIgnoreCase for comparisons as your safe default for culture-agnostic string matching, and for better performance.

-CS/STR40 Do use string operations that are based on StringComparison.CurrentCulture when you display output to the user.
+CS/STR40 Do use string operations that are based on CultureInfo.CurrentCulture when you display output to the user.

 CS/STR50 Do use the non-linguistic StringComparison.Ordinal or StringComparison.OrdinalIgnoreCase values instead of string operations based on CultureInfo.InvariantCulture when the comparison is linguistically irrelevant (symbolic, for example).
 Do not use string operations based on StringComparison.InvariantCulture in most cases.
 One of the few exceptions is when you are persisting linguistically meaningful but culturally agnostic data.
+Remark: The "Ordinal" setting comparison looks purely at the values of the raw byte(s) that represent the character.
+Example: "0" < "9" < "A" < "Ab" < "Z" < "a" < "aB" < "ab" < "z" < "Á" < "Áb" < "á" < "áb".
+"InvariantCulture" on the other hand, uses a "standard" set of character orderings.
+This is in contrast to some specific locales, which may sort characters in different orders.
+Example: "0" < "9" < "a" < "A" < "á" < "Á" < "ab" < "aB" < "Ab" < "áb" < "Áb" < "z" < "Z".

 CS/STR60 Do use an overload of the String.Equals method to test whether two strings are equal.
 For example, to test if two strings are equal ignoring the case,